Fancy Hagood

-Jake Hagood (born March 29, 1991), better known as Who Is Fancy, is an American singer.
+Jake Hagood (born March 29, 1991), known professionally as Fancy Hagood and formerly known as Who Is Fancy, is an American singer.
 He co-signed with Scooter Braun and Scott Borchetta on Big Machine Label Group and Dr. Luke on Prescription Songs.
 His single "Goodbye" was released in early 2015, peaking at number 29 on the Billboard Mainstream Top 40 chart.
 Fancy was presented at the iHeartMedia Music Summit, although his identity was kept secret.

 Early life

 Jake Hagood was born March 29, 1991, in Bentonville, Arkansas.
 He taught himself to play piano at age eleven.
 He grew up listening to Christian and Country music.
 After finishing high school in Arkansas, Hagood moved to Nashville, Tennessee to attend Trevecca Nazarene University.
 The name, "Fancy", was a nickname given to him by coworkers at Forever 21 during this time.

 While attending university, Hagood wrote original music and performed around the Nashville area.
 He left the university after being discovered by producers Scooter Braun, Scott Borchetta, and Dr. Luke.
 Hagood is openly gay.